Navoei/CustomDiscs/readme.md

 - Music files should go into ```plugins/CustomDiscs/musicdata/```
 - Music files must be in the ```.wav```, ```.flac```, or ```.mp3``` format.

 Join the discord for support: https://discord.gg/YJpqruvZ97.
-You can still use the "[Issues](https://github.com/Navoei/CustomDiscs/issues)" section of GitHub.
+The issues section in this repository has been closed.

 Downloading Files:
 - To download a file use the command ```/cd download <url> <filename.extension>```.